 - Interested students should contact the Director of Multidisciplinary Studiesat firstname.lastname@example.org.

 For the BA degree, students must satisfy all College of Arts and Sciences requirements for that degree along with the program of courses listed in the Contract.

 For the BS degree, students must satisfy all College of Arts and Sciences requirements for that degree, along with the program of courses listed in the Contract.
 The Contract must contain the components of either of the two options given below:

 - 36 credits in two or three sciences*, 30 of which are at the 300-level or higher.

 - A two semester sequence of mathematics, if mathematics is not a component of the above requirement.

 - 15 credits at the 300-level or above in one or two sciences.

-- 15 credits at the 300-level or above in one or two disciplines other than science.
+- 15 credits at the 300-level or above in one or two disciplines other than the sciences.

 - 9 credits in sciences at any level, other than disciplines included in the first requirement.

-- A two-semester sequence of mathematics is not a component of the first or third requirements above.
+- A two-semester sequence of mathematics, if mathematics is not a component of the first or third requirements above.

 * For these options, "sciences" include Biology, Chemistry, Computer and Information Science, Mathematics, Medical Laboratory Science, and Physics.

-Students majoring in Multidisciplinary Studies must pay special attention to selecting courses so as to satisfy both their general education and college distribution requirements.
-Courses used to satisfy major and college distribution requirements may also be used to satisfy specific University General Education requirements.
+Students majoring in Multidisciplinary Studies must pay special attention to selecting courses so as to satisfy both their general education or University Studies as well as their College Studies requirements.
+Courses used to satisfy major and college distribution requirements may also be used to satisfy specific University General Education or University Studies requirements.